Psingh12354/Internship_Notes_Cog/README.md

 - MySql default size is 256TB or 2^8
 - MySql at peak 65,536TB or 2^16
 - Mapreduce doesn't deals with local HDFS
+- **JPS** stands for java process status
+- To change block size go to hdfs-site.xml

 Data classified in three types
 - **Structured-:**  RDBMS(dates, phone no)